-- fresh flat-leaf parsley, chopped, for serving (optional)
+- Fresh basil, chopped, for serving (optional)

-- In the pan where you sauteed the vegetables, add the lentils, balsamic vinegar and quinoa.
-Scrape any brown bits off the bottom of the pan.
-Add the pureed tomato mixture and bring to a simmer.
-Cook over low heat for about 30 minutes or until the white tails show on the quinoa
+- Place the skillet or Dutch oven back on medium heat.
+Add diced tomatoes and balsamic vinegar and scrape any brown bits off the bottom of the pan.
+Add the pureed tomato mixture, quinoa, and lentils and bring to a simmer.
+Cover and cook over low heat for 45 to 50 minutes or until quinoa is cooked, stirring occasionally.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.